makrai/notes/bisk2004-ground-lang-bengio.md

   (Schank and Abelson, 1977; Charniak, 1977; Dejong, 1981; Mooney and Dejong, 1985)
   * require understanding often unstated sets of pre~ and post-conditions
-  * e.g. learn the meaning, method, and implications of painting?
+  * eg learn the meaning, method, and implications of painting?
 (Charniak 77)
   * A web crawl of knowledge from an exponential number of possible how-to, text-only guides and manuals (Bisk+ 2020) is misdirected without some fundamental referents to ground symbols